Kenji Haga

-Kenji Haga (羽賀 研二, Haga Kenji) (born Mikio Tōma, 當眞 美喜男, Tōma Mikio, July 21, 1961) is a Japanese television personality, actor and businessman.
+Mikio Tōma (當眞 美喜男, Tōma Mikio), known professionally as Kenji Haga (羽賀 研二, Haga Kenji), is a Japanese television personality, actor and businessman.
 Haga was born in USCAR to an American father and a Japanese mother.

+His relationship with Anna Umemiya during 1994-97 made headlines.

+he married in 2006 but divorce in 2015 after having two daughters.

 On June 30, 2007, Haga was arrested along with four others including former world champion professional boxer Jiro Watanabe, actor Ginji Yoshikawa^{[jp]}, and two affiliates of the Yamaguchi-gumi syndicate; one Toshikazu Kawakita and the other unidentified.

 The group were arrested over allegedly blackmailing a real estate agent in Osaka into forgiving 400 million yen's worth of Haga's debt.

+On February 10, 2026, Okinawa Prefectural Police arrested Haga on suspicion of sexual assault which occurred in March, 2025.